DistributedCollective/zero/README.md

 The ZERO contracts consist of:

 `ZEROStaking.sol` - the staking contract, containing stake and unstake functionality for ZERO holders.
-This contract receives ETH fees from redemptions, and ZUSD fees from new debt issuance.
+This contract receives rBTC fees from redemptions, and ZUSD fees from new debt issuance.

 `CommunityIssuance.sol` - This contract handles the issuance of ZERO tokens to Stability Providers as a function of time.
 It is controlled by the `StabilityPool`.
 Upon system launch, the `CommunityIssuance` automatically receives 32 million ZERO - the “community issuance” supply.
 The contract steadily issues these ZERO tokens to the Stability Providers over time.